 Aspirin

-Used for its anti-inflammatory and antiplatelet effects.
+It is used for anti-inflammatory and antiplatelet effects.
 However, it has not been shown to reduce the risk of developing coronary artery lesions.

 Additional treatment for cases unresponsive to intravenous immunoglobulin therapy

-If fever persists 36 hours after intravenous immunoglobulin therapy, the following medications may be considered:
+If fever persists 36 hours after administration of intravenous immunoglobulin therapy, the following medications may be considered:

 Kawasaki disease is a vasculitis of medium-sized arteries, particularly affecting muscular arteries such as the coronary arteries.
-The core pathology is inflammatory infiltration of the arterial wall due to abnormal immune activation.
+The core of its pathology is inflammatory infiltration of the arterial wall due to abnormal immune activation.

 Exposure to an unknown pathogen → B cell activation and differentiation into IgA-producing plasma cells → Plasma cells infiltrate the arterial wall → Interaction with T cells, neutrophils, macrophages, and eosinophils → Structural damage to the arterial wall, vasodilation, and aneurysm formation